-Trump Claims Boy Scout Chief Loved His Speech, Even Though The Group Later Apologized
+Trump Says The Boy Scouts Called Him To Praise His Speech.
+The Group Says It Didn't.

 When asked whether the president himself should issue an apology to the scouting organization, White House press secretary Sarah Huckabee Sanders dodged.

-“I was at that event and I saw nothing but roughly 40 to 45,000 Boy Scouts cheering the president on throughout his remarks, and I think they were pretty excited that he was there and happy to hear him speak to them,” Sanders said at Thursday’s press briefing.
+“I was at that event and I saw nothing but roughly 40 to 45,000 Boy Scouts cheering the president on throughout his remarks, and I think they were pretty excited that he was there and happy to hear him speak to them,” Sanders said last week.

-Note: CORRECTION: An earlier version of this story said the transcript was published on Monday.
-This story has been updated to include the Boy Scouts’ response and new comments from Sanders.
+And at Wednesday’s press briefing, a reporter asked Sanders if Trump had lied about his conversation with the Boy Scouts official.
+Sanders said the president did not actually speak with Surbaugh over the phone, but that she “wouldn’t say it was a lie.”

+Trump had “multiple conversations with members of Boy Scouts leadership” following his speech, Sanders said, adding that those officials “congratulated him, praised him and offered quite powerful compliments.”